 “national government from a single important city rather than local government.“

 Inherent to the name of the United States is that it is a federal government made of separate, semi-autonomous states with independent legislatures and constitutions.

-However, because all of these states are overseen by a federal government represented by a constitution, and each of these states holds elections for the selection of representatives to serve in the various chambers of the federal legislature, the US is more of a constitutional, federal republic.
+However, all of these states are overseen by a federal government, backed by a constitution.
+Also, each of these states holds elections to select representatives to serve in the various chambers of the federal legislature.
+Therefore, the US is more of a constitutional, federal republic.

-This definition is more accurate than the description of democracy because, in a democracy, voters directly choose what laws and protocols they wish by a majority vote, whereas in the United States, citizens at the federal level can only choose representatives; in state elections, propositions and referenda allow more direct legislative powers to individual voters.
+This is different from a straight democracy, as, in a democracy, voters directly choose the laws and protocols by a majority vote.
+In the United States, citizens at the federal level can only select representatives.
+In-state elections, propositions, and referenda allow more direct legislative powers to individual voters.

-Although the US government is a continuation of various governing traditions from antiquity, such as the Roman senate, Greek democracy, or even the English Magna Carta, the US constitution is unique in its purpose and structure.
-The US constitution provides 3 primary objectives for the US government.
+Although the US government continues various antiquated governing traditions, such as the Roman Senate, Greek democracy, or even the English Magna Carta, the US constitution is unique in its purpose and structure.
+The US constitution provides three primary objectives for the US government.

 First, it divides the government’s obligations between the legislative (law-making), executive (law-approving), and judicial (law-regulating) branches with various checks and balances between these branches to ensure an even and fair distribution of power.